stevestrutt/ssh-vpc-modules/README.md

 app_dns_hostname = 2989c099-us-south.lb.appdomain.cloud
 ```

-## VPC remote access via SSH
+## Validating the VPC security configuration

 The default VPC security configuration is to only allow SSH access from
 IP ranges used by IBM Cloud Schematics.
 Any access from IP addresses
 outside these ranges will be denied.

-To validate Schematics has SSH access, the template can be run with the
+To validate Schematics has successfully provisioned SSH access, the template can be run with the
-input variable `ssh_validate_access = "true"`.
+input variable `ssh_accesscheck = true`.
 This uses Terraform
 remote-exec to SSH onto the deployed VSIs and return the host name.
+If Schematics cannot
+access the VSIs the Apply will fail with a `timeout` message.

 To validate that access is denied from other IP addresses, the following
 SSH command can be used from a local workstation.
 Copy and paste the